 - The reference PF/PO is the start of the PF, or the first PF of the PF or PFs (if mapping of POs from multiple PFs to one LO is configured), associated with the LO.
 The reference PF/PO for the LO of a PO is provided by (SFN for PF) – floor(iPO/NS) *T/N, where SFN for PF is determined in clause 7.1, iPO is defined in clause 10.4C in TS 38.213 [4], T, Ns, and N are determined in clause 7.1.

 - The frame-level offset between the LO and the reference PF/PO is provided by lpwus-LoFrameOffsetList in SIB1.
+If the number of POs associated with a LO is less than Ns, the UE uses the (i_sNPOWO+1)-th value in offsetForLongerWakeUpDelay, if configured, or the (i_sNPOWO+1)-th value in offsetForShorterWakeUpDelay, if configured, provided by lpwus-LoFrameOffsetList.

-If single value is configured for lpwus-LoFrameOffsetList, and if the gap between the LO and the corresponding PO is no less than the wake-up delay that a UE supports, the UE monitors the LO associated with the offset, otherwise the UE follows the paging monitoring procedure as described in clause 7.1 or 7.2.
+If one of offsetForLongerWakeUpDelay and offsetForShorterWakeUpDelay is configured for lpwus-LoFrameOffsetList, and if the gap between the end of the last LP-WUS MO the UE would monitor in the LO associated with the value in offsetForLongerWakeUpDelay, if configured, or offsetForShorterWakeUpDelay, if configured, and the start of the corresponding PO is no less than the wake-up delay that a UE supports, the UE monitors the LO associated with the offset, otherwise the UE follows the paging monitoring procedure as described in clause 7.1 or 7.2.

-If more than one values are configured for lpwus-LoFrameOffsetList, and if the gap between the LO associated with at least one offset and the corresponding PO is no less than the wake-up delay that a UE supports, the UE monitors the LO associated with the smallest offset value with which the gap between the LO and the corresponding PO is no less than the wake-up delay, otherwise the UE follows the paging monitoring procedure as described in clause 7.1 or 7.2.
+If both offsetForLongerWakeUpDelay and offsetForShorterWakeUpDelay are configured, and if the gap between the end of the last LP-WUS MO the UE would monitor in the LO associated with the value in offsetForShorterWakeUpDelay and the start of the corresponding PO is no less than the wake-up delay that a UE supports, the UE monitors the LO associated with the value in offsetForShorterWakeUpDelay, otherwise if the gap between the end of the last LP-WUS MO the UE would monitor in the LO associated with the value in offsetForLongerWakeUpDelay and the start of the corresponding PO is no less than the wake-up delay that a UE supports, the UE monitors the LO associated with the value in offsetForLongerWakeUpDelay, otherwise the UE follows the paging monitoring procedure as described in clause 7.1 or 7.2.

 If the UE in RRC_IDLE and RRC_INACTIVE is unable to monitor the LP-WUS occasion in all MO corresponding to its PO, the UE follows the paging monitoring procedure as described in clause 7.1 or 7.2.